vot/docs/MacOSTips.md

 * In the "Screen Recording" window click the red button and follow instructions
 * You can record your entire screen or just a selected area
 * After you're done click on the "stop" icon in the menu bar
-* If you're happy with your recording save it or export to another format
+* If you're happy with your recording save it or export to another format.

 ## Finder